 Financial Services · Credit Services

-Passes 7/9 gates (favorable risk/reward ratio, clean insider activity, no SEC red flags, news events none recent, earnings proximity 70d clear, semi cycle peak clear, materials cycle peak clear).
-Fails on weak momentum and death cross (50MA < 200MA).
+Passes 6/9 gates (positive momentum, clean insider activity, positive momentum, earnings proximity 24d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on favorable risk/reward ratio.
 Suitability: conservative.

 Latest news

-- Mastercard (MA) Stock Is Up, What You Need To Know - StockStory — StockStory positive
+- NEWS Mastercard (MA) Stock Is Up, What You Need To Know - StockStory — StockStory positive

 Thesis